Who and what Ofqual regulates, how to apply to be regulated and what happens when you want to stop being regulated.

 Apprenticeship end-point assessments

-Ofqual is one of the 4 options for external quality assurance available to apprenticeship trailblazers.
-Where we are chosen to provide external quality assurance, we regulate EPAs as a qualification.
-So if you want to offer EPAs where we provide external quality assurance, you will need to be recognised by us.
+Ofqual provides External Quality Assurance for apprenticeship EPAs. if you want to offer EPAs for standards where we provide External Quality Assurance, you will need to be recognised by us.
+Each organisation is considered for recognition in the context of the number and type of EPAs they want to offer.
 For more information on apprenticeship EPAs, read our approach to external quality assurance of apprenticeship end-point assessments.

 How to apply for recognition